 - suspended employees

-College cardholders, upon approval from the college card coordinator, may authorize use of their card to any other college employee.
+College cardholders, upon approval from the Program Administrator, may authorize use of their card to any other college employee.
 This is not a transfer.
 The card remains in the employee's name, not that of the person delegated; any misuse of the card is the responsibility of the employee.
 However, the college reserves the right to initiate disciplinary action against a delegated cardholder in the case of misuse, as detailed in the section of this policy on Misuse of the Purchasing Card.

 Ultimately, the employee who delegates the card is always responsible for all transactions on his or her card and must sign the monthly cardholder statement.